FastSurfer

 5. Go to an imaging session in your project

-6. Using the “Run” on the right hand side, convert any T1 Nifti scan
+6. Using the “Run” on the right hand side, convert any T1 NIfTI scan

 As with dcm2niix, you can monitor the processing from the “History” panel at the bottom of the imaging session page.
 Once complete, an MGZ (a file format often used by FreeSurfer) Resource will be created at the scan level.